We are an independent, local and community focussed opticians established in 1904 in Felixstowe, Suffolk.

 It is our mission to provide thorough eye examinations tailored to your own personal needs using modern equipment in a relaxed and warm environment.
 When it comes to our frames and lenses, our focus is on quality and we have a fabulous selection to suit the community from budget to high fashion.
-We have specialist interests in Visual Stress (Irlen syndrome) management and also the management of Dry eye.
+We have specialist interests in Visual Stress (Irlen syndrome) management and supply Vista-Mesh lenses.
+We also specialise in the management of Dry eye.

 Between us we have more than 100 years experience in optics and are well equipped to help you with your eyecare and eyewear needs.